pytorch/PiPPy/README.md

 PiPPy supports combination with Distributed Data Parallel (DDP) via the `init_data_parallel` API.
 Users can create multiple pipelines each targeting a distinct subset of ranks.
-For the same stages of the different pipelines, data parallel training is possible as these stages are replica of the same model chunk.
+For the same stages of the different pipelines, data parallel training is possible as these stages are replicas of the same model chunk.
 The created pipelines can collectively call the `init_data_parallel` API.
 PiPPy will then create a DDP group for each stage, across the pipelines.
 In the backward pass of the training, gradients will be exchanged among the same stages of the different pipelines via the DDP groups.